Mining Seasonal Temporal Patterns in Time Series: Related work

 In a more recent work \cite{kiran2015discovering}, Uday et al. propose the RP-growth algorithm to discover recurring itemset patterns in transactional databases.
-RP-growth uses an RP-tree to maintain frequent itemsets, and recursively mines the RP-tree to discover recurring patterns.
-Moreover, RP-growth proposes \textit{recurrence}, a new measure to determine the number of interesting periodic intervals of a pattern, and thus, can identify both regular and rare patterns.
-However, RP-growth only finds recurring patterns between itemsets without considering their temporal relations.
-More recently, the same authors introduce several improvements of \cite{kiran2015discovering}.
-In \cite{kiran2016efficient}, the authors propose the Periodic-Frequent Pattern-growth++ (PFP-growth++) algorithm that employs two new concepts, \textit{local-periodicity} and \textit{periodicity}, to capture locally optimal and globally optimal solutions of recurring patterns.
+RP-growth uses an RP-tree to maintain frequent itemsets, and recursively mines the RP-tree to discover recurring ones.
+In their follow-up work, the same authors introduce several improvements of \cite{kiran2015discovering}.
+In \cite{kiran2016efficient}, they propose the Periodic-Frequent Pattern-growth++ (PFP-growth++) algorithm that employs two new concepts, \textit{local-periodicity} and \textit{periodicity}, to capture locally optimal and globally optimal solutions of recurring patterns.
 This enables 2-phase pruning to improve the runtime efficiency.
 In \cite{periodic_kiran2019discovering}, the authors extend PFP-growth++ to find periodic spatial patterns in spatio-temporal databases.
 In \cite{periodic_kiran2020discovering}, PFP-growth++ is extended to find maximal periodic frequent patterns.
 In \cite{kiran2019finding}, they further improve PFP-growth++ to be memory efficient by proposing a concept called \textit{period summary} to effectively summarize the temporal occurrence information of an itemset in a Periodic Summary-tree (PS-tree), and designing Periodic Summary Pattern Growth algorithm (PS-growth) to find all periodic-frequent itemset patterns from PS-tree.
 Nevertheless, all the mentioned work can only discover seasonal patterns between itemsets.
 To the best of our knowledge, no existing work addresses the seasonal temporal pattern mining that finds seasonal occurrences of temporal patterns.
 In Section \ref{sec:experiment}, we adapt the state-of-the-art method for periodic itemset mining \textit{PS-growth} to mine seasonal temporal patterns, and use it as an experimental baseline.

-\textit{Temporal pattern mining and mutual information.} Several TPM methods such as \cite{hdfs, tpminer, sharma2018stipa, ieminer}, and most recently \cite{ho2020efficient, lee2020z} have been proposed to mine temporal patterns from time series.
-However, these techniques do not capture the seasonality characteristic needed for seasonal patterns.
-Particularly, Ho et al. \cite{ho2020efficient} propose a mutual information-based approximation to speed up TPM, but that is based on the pattern confidence, whereas our approximate STPM is based on the pattern support built upon the \textit{maximum season} measure of seasonal temporal patterns.